-Healthy food is trying to kill us
+This Thanksgiving, lettuce haters of the world unite

 Nutrition

-It is not the first time the supposedly innocuous romaine has had it in for us.
-It is only a few weeks since it was discovered to be the source of a virulent strain of E. coli bacteria that put 96 people into hospitals.
+This is not the first time this year that the supposedly innocuous romaine has had it in for us.
+In August, it was linked to cases of cyclospora -- a pesky parasite that can cause stomach upsets, headache, fever, diarrhea and other things too distasteful to mention here, according to the CDC.
+And a few weeks before that came another E. coli outbreak that put 96 people into hospitals.

+First came a summer of bleurgh.
+Now is our winter of dysentery.

 These were once the sorts of things we would expect to encounter in faraway lands, with dubious hygiene and stick shifts.

 Now, there can be only one conclusion.
-Ignore what the dieticians and nutritionists tell us.
+Ignore what the dietitians and nutritionists tell us.
 They can join the other so-called experts debunked by our new populist overlords.
 The truth is that healthy food is trying to kill us.

 In fact, the experts knew.
 In a 2015 study, the CDC found that about half of food poisoning cases came from fresh produce, compared with only about 20% from traditional bad guys dairy and eggs.